Encourage students to reflect on the negative consequences of bullying using these powerful bullying writing prompts.

 5. Describe three ways to handle conflicting opinions.

-6. An affirmation is a motivational phrase repeated to oneself in order to build self-confidence.
-Create a list of affirmations about kindness to others.
+6. Create a list of affirmations about kindness to others.

 7. Write a letter describing ways that people can show kindness to others.

-8. When a person bullies, the other person is a victim.
-Write about a time when you were a victim of bullying?
+8. Write about a time when you were a victim of bullying.
 What was the issue, and how was it resolved?
-If the problem has not yet been resolved, what do you wish the adults in your life could do to make things better?

 9. Do you think it is always a good idea to tell the teacher or your parent that you are being bullied?
 Why or why not?

-10. Bullies like to frighten others.
-Write about some ways that you can frighten a bully without violence so that he or she knows not to mess with you.
+10. What are some ways to frighten a bully without violence so that he or she knows not to mess with you.

 11. Explain the steps that a student must take when he or she has been threatened by another student.

 12. Pretend that you overhear someone making a mean joke about someone else.
-Do you laugh along and then spread the joke to your friends?
-Or do you act like you never heard it?
 What would you do?
-Explain your thinking.

-13. Create a story about a mean boy who performs cruel tricks on classmates.
+13. Create a story about a mean person who performs cruel tricks on classmates.
 For the outcome, be sure the bully receives the appropriate consequence from the school.

-14. In your opinion, what support systems should schools offer students who are being bullied or have been bullied?
+14. What support systems should schools offer students who are being bullied or have been bullied?

-15. Martin Luther King, Jr. was bullied often because some individuals were prejudiced against him.
-However, he never fought with violence.
-Modeling after MLK, what are some ways that we can resolve conflict with bullies peacefully?
+15. Modeling after Martin Luther King, Jr., what are some ways that we can resolve conflict with bullies peacefully?

 16. Why do you think people stand by and prefer not to get involved when they see someone being bullied?
 Do you think this is a good decision or not?